chili-epfl/justhink-HMM/README.md

 ## Structure

 - `src` : contains an analysis notebook for each of the learner types.
-- `results` : contains the reference result notebooks mentioned in the paper.
+- `results` : contains the reference result notebooks referred to in the paper.